Facet manager

 • Volume

-Merchandisers can choose how facet values are sorted within the facet collection.
-The following sorting options are available:
+Merchandisers can choose one of the following options to determine how facet values are sorted within the facet collection.

 • Alphanumeric: Sorts facet values in ascending order based on their alphabetical and numerical characters.
 This is typically used for values like brand names or product codes where natural sorting is expected.